- There will be 10 teams with 2 divisions.

-B. A player may not be traded back to his originating team for a minimum of at least five weeks.
+B. A player may not be traded back to his originating team for a minimum of five weeks.

 C. Draft picks (for the current season) and/or players may be traded.

-D. "Future considerations", cash or non-cash gifts/services may not be traded.
+D. "Future considerations" or cash may not be traded.

-E. Resulting rosters must not exceed 18 players.
+E. Resulting rosters must not exceed 18 players (plus IR).

 F. Trades must be “fair”; any trade deemed to be suspicious may be vetoed by the Commissioner.